 There were not all that many alternatives left, but after flicking through the Bats of Central and Southern Africa I saw a picture of Lesueur’s Hairy Bat which was a ringer for the picture above and had also been recorded on the property.
 Another lifer.

 Paul reported a night roost of Long-tailed Serotines in the main barn at the retreat (turn right as you leave the retreat house from the kitchen).
-They were still using it.
+The bats were still using it and I added the species to my list.
+However in 2022 Paul caught some of these bats and realized they were in fact Lesueur’s Hairy Bats.
+They look far less distinctive from this angle than the bat I had seen in profile above the door.

 I poked around the other buildings near the retreat and found a lone horseshoe bat roosting in the day.
 It was in the shed with the blue door (this is the last building as you are leaving the property back towards the farmhouse).